The Different Kinds Of Developers In A Web Development Team

 However, regardless of how web developers tend to identify and present themselves, there are still common misconceptions that need to be addressed.
 For example, far too often, people tend to overlook the difference between a programmer, developer, and hacker.

 In a way, it’s safe to say that programmers are problem solvers, hackers are creators, and developers are both—with the added skills of doing so in a structured manner.
-And while they all manipulate code to achieve their desired results, it’s the developers’ formal training that allows them to efficiently work on projects with a web development team.
+And while they all manipulate code to achieve their desired results, it’s the developers’ formal training and drive to constantly improve their development skills that allow them to efficiently work on projects with a web development team.
 They not only have enough technical understanding of all the concepts involved, but they also possess the right communication and people skills too.

 Who’s Part Of Your Web Development Team?